collingsandrew/milestone-one-project/README.md

 ## Features

-The website will include a home page, a page showcasing the queens with links to their own individual pages that will include images of the queen and their kittens, an FAQ page, and a contact page.
-The website will also include a confirmation page for submission of the form on the contact page and a 404 error page.
-Each page will be responsive on all devices.

 ### Features on Each Page

 - Each page consists of a navigation bar at the top, providing easy navigation around the site.
 The navigation bar is responsive and adjusts to the size of the viewport.
 On tablet-sized devices and below, the navigation bar consists of the client logo to the left and a hamburg toggle button to the right, which provides a drop-down menu with links to each of the site's pages and the client's social platforms.
 On devices larger than a tablet, the logo no longer displays and is replaced with the client brand name to the left and to the right, and the hamburg toggle button is replaced with a set of links to the site's pages.